wkaisertexas/HIP/docs/tutorials/reduction.rst

 .. figure:: ../data/tutorial/reduction/foldl.svg
   :alt: Diagram demonstrating fold left

 There are multiple variations of reduction to allow parallel processing.
-One such is what ``std::reduce`` does, is to require the user-provided binary operator to operate on any combination of identity, and input range elements, even exclusively one or the other.
+The approach taken by ``std::reduce`` is to require the user-provided binary operator to operate on any combination of identity, and input range elements, even exclusively one or the other.
 This allows inserting any number of identities to allow parallel processing and then allows combining the partial